 You might want to refine the conditions of this rule to make it more specific and targeted to limit the number of alerts to be generated all at once.
 This is helpful in case where a general rule is created that will trigger alerts to most of your accounts.
 Otherwise, you can ignore the warning and save the alert rule anyway.

-***Note that alerts are not real time, Natero runs alert rule against each account every 3 hours based on the latest data collected.
+Note that Natero automatically runs alert rule for each account every 3 hours based on the latest data collected.
+You can manually run an alert rule by clicking “Run” in an alert rule’s action drop-down.

 Learn more about managing alert tasks.